Fatima: Descendants

 Fatima was survived by two sons, Hasan and Husayn, and two daughters, Zaynab and Umm Kulthum.
 Controversy surrounds the fate of her third son Muhsin.
 Some canonical Shia sources report that Muhsin died in miscarriage, following Umar's raid on Fatima's house.
 Alternatively, Sunnis hold that Muhsin died in infancy of natural causes.
 It is through Fatima that Muhammad's progeny has spread throughout the Muslim world.
 Fatima's descendants are given the honorific titles of sayyid (lit. 'lord, or sir') or sharif (lit. 'noble') and are respected by Muslims.
+The Fatimid dynasty (r.
+909–1171) in North Africa claimed descent from Fatima via the Isma'ili imam Muhammad ibn Isma'il, though this claim has been challenged.

 In the Quran and hadith texts

 While Fatima is not mentioned in the Quran by name, some verses are associated with her in classical exegeses.